 Post sneak peeks, exclusive deals and behind the scenes snapshots as you prepare for Black Friday.
 Because social media is all about two-way communication, you can also share posts and polls looking for feedback and opinions.

-Use your gift guides to highlight products which complement each other.
-It might just boost multi-product sales.
+Use your gift guides to highlight products that complement each other.
+You might want to use social media influencers to help boost product visibility and sales.